vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 Configuration
 =============

-WireGuard requires the generation of a keypair, a private key which will decrypt incoming traffic and a public key, which the peer(s) will use to encrypt traffic.
+WireGuard requires the generation of a keypair, which includes a private key to decrypt incoming traffic, and a public key for peer(s) to encrypt traffic.

 Generate keypair
 ----------------